 Standard Chartered employs around 6,000 staff.
 As of 2016, the total income of the bank was US$,454 million and total assets were US$122.57 billion.

 Incorporated in 1918, Bank of East Asia is the third largest bank in Hong Kong.
-Headquartered in Central District, the bank provides comprehensive corporate banking, personal banking, wealth management and investment services to its customers.
+Headquartered in Central District, the bank provides comprehensive corporate banking, personal banking, wealth management, and investment services to its customers.
 It employs around 10,000 staff as of 2016.
 Last year, the bank posted a total income of US$1,898 million and reported total assets of US$98.7 billion.

 The bank provides commercial banking and investment banking services.
-It also offers other financial services, including securities, insurance, and funds, with focus on commercial and retail banking, as well as financial market-related businesses.
+It also offers other financial services, including securities, insurance, and funds, with a focus on commercial and retail banking, as well as financial market-related businesses.
 It operates 58 retail outlets and 3 commercial businesses centers and currently employs 461,749 individuals.
 In 2016, the bank’s total income reached US$70.7 billion and total assets amounted to US$3,617 billion of total assets.

 The bank is a subsidiary of DBS Bank and is the seventh largest bank in Hong Kong.
 Headquartered in Central District, it started its operations in Hong Kong in 1999.
-DBS Hong Kong provides consumer, SME and corporate banking solutions.
+DBS Hong Kong provides consumer, SME, and corporate banking solutions.
 As of 2016, the bank’s total assets were US$44.59 billion and total income was US$138 million.

 Founded in 1937, Wing Hang Bank currently operates as an investment holding company, engaged in commercial banking and financial services.
 Wing Hang Bank was incorporated and granted a banking license in Hong Kong in 1960.
 OCBC Wing Hang Limited (Hong Kong) became a wholly-owned subsidiary of OCBC Bank in 2014.
-The bank provides services through three segments: Retail Banking, Corporate Banking and Treasury Activities.
+The bank provides services through three segments: Retail Banking, Corporate Banking, and Treasury Activities.
 In 2016, the bank posted a total income of US$472 million and reported total assets of US$33.5 billion.

 NCB was established in 1949.
 As of 2016, the bank’s total income reached US$351 million and total assets amounted to US$44.6 billion.
-It is a wholly owned subsidiary of Cinda Asset Management and operates 41 branches.
+It is a wholly owned subsidiary of Cinda Asset Management, and operates 41 branches.
 NCB focuses on corporate customers, particularly trading companies.
 It also offers personal insurance products, as well as business insurance products.
 In addition, it provides wealth management and corporate banking services, as well as nominee, trustee, and investment agency services.
 It operates through Personal Banking, Corporate Banking, Treasury, Investment, and Others segments.

 Founded in 1998, the bank is majority owned by CITIC.
-The bank operates through wholesale, cross-border banking, retail and Treasury segments.
+The bank operates through wholesale, cross-border banking, retail, and Treasury segments.
 As of 2016, the total income of the bank was US$527 million and total assets US$39.16 billion.